-At the Breathing Institute, we measure patient and family experience through telephone surveys about a child and family’s experience.
-This measure is based on how each respondent answers the question: “Using any number from 0 to 10, where 0 is the worst facility possible and 10 is the best facility possible, what number would you use to rate this facility?”
+At the Breathing Institute, we measure patient and family experience through text, email and automated phone surveys about a child and family’s experience.
+This measure is based on how each respondent answers the question: “Using any number from 0 to 10, where 0 is the worst provider possible and 10 is the best provider possible, what number would you use to rate this provider?”

 We look at patient/family experience for our outpatient clinics as well as our individual providers.

 It’s important to us that every patient and family has an excellent experience at the Breathing Institute, which is why we ask families to share feedback.
 We look at all survey numbers and comments to find places where we can improve the care that we provide.

 We’re proud of the quality-of-care ratings our families give us.
 In 2019, 89.1% of families rated their experience with the Breathing Institute as a 9 or 10 (on a scale of 0 to 10, with 10 being the highest).

 Of families rated the Breathing Institute a 9 or 10